Here come the holidays…let’s break them in with these Champagne Margaritas! Two classic flavors combined in one cocktail!

 Prosecco and margaritas are two of the wife’s favorite things to drink.
 Besides wine.
 She has a few favorite drinks I guess.

-When she and her friends get together the prosecco is constantly flowing, and it flows for a long, long time.
+When she and her friends get together the champagne is constantly flowing, and it flows for a long, long time.

 So I thought I’d shake things up a bit, get them out of the old boring straight prosecco routine and mix it up with our favorite margarita recipe.